nikitasardov/unipods-api/README.md

         If-Match: <_etag>

 Token-based authentication is considered a version of Basic Authentication.
-Authorization header contains the auth token as the username, and no password.
+Authorization header contains the auth token as username, and no password.

 If-Match header should contain proper _etag, otherwise you'll get error 412 "Precondition failed" or 428 for absent If-Match

-    'username',
-    'firstname',
-    'lastname',
+    'login',
+    'fullname',
     'email',
     'pass',
     'pic',